-Advanced Lab Development of Sociotechnical Information Systems (Bachelor) Practical course (P) 2512400, SS 2023, 3 SWS, Language: German/English, Open in study portal Online
+/ Advanced Lab Development of Sociotechnical Information Systems (Bachelor) 2512400, SS 2024, 3 SWS, Language: German/English, Open in study portal Practical course (P) Blended (On-Site/Online) --- --- --

 The aim of the lab is to get to know the development of socio-technical information systems in different application areas.
 In the event framework, you should develop a suitable solution strategy for your problem alone or in group work, collect requirements, and implement a software artifact based on it (for example, web platform, mobile apps, desktop application).
 Another focus of the lab is on the subsequent quality assurance and documentation of the implemented software artifact.